skaivolas/sobhani/articles-to-digest/md-articles/aspectEncoding.md

 where imperfective is understood to include irrealis events because they too are not completed at the point of reference.

-## *The wyyqtl form as the default way of encoding events in narratives*
+## 3. The wyyqtl form as the default way of encoding events in narratives

 Two-way contrasts are very common in linguistics, and tend to be between a default and a marked member.
 A common mistake is to allocate